Forex Market Sessions: How Time Works

 Matching Sessions to Your Trading Strategy

-There is no universal best session.
+The best trading session depends on your strategy, preferred currency pairs, and availability.
 The right one depends on what you are trying to do.

-• Breakout or momentum trading: The London open (07:00-09:00 UTC) and the London-New York overlap (13:00-17:00 UTC) are your best windows.
+• Breakout or momentum trading: The London open (07:00-09:00 UTC) and the London-New York overlap (13:00-17:00 UTC) are the most suitable trading periods.
 Pair this approach with forex trading strategies built for trending conditions.

 • Range trading: Tokyo and late New York (after 18:00 UTC) often produce tighter, more predictable ranges, well suited to strategies built around defined support and resistance.

-• Swing trading: Session timing matters less for entries, but stop-loss and take-profit placement becomes especially important when holding through session transitions.
+• Swing trading: Session timing matters less for entries, but stop-loss and take-profit placement becomes more important when holding through session transitions.

-• New traders: Starting with a demo account during London or overlap hours gives you realistic conditions to practice in before encountering the quieter, more erratic behaviour of off-peak sessions.
+• New traders: Starting with a demo account during London or overlap hours gives you active market conditions to practice in before encountering the lower liquidity and less consistent price movement of off-peak sessions.

 What Happens on Weekends and Public Holidays